-147. The parties agree that force levels and stability of runs are factors in signup problems (e.g. disruption of operations).
+The parties agree that force levels and stability of runs are factors in signup problems (e.g. disruption of operations).
 If after the next two sign-ups following the ratification of this MOU, there has been an opportunity to experience the force level and stability effect, and there is still a problem with sign-ups, the sign-ups may be shifted to evenings or Saturdays.

-148. There shall be one general sign-up and three division sign-ups each calendar year at dates to be agreed upon between the Union and the Director of Transportation.
-Any variation from this pattern will be mutually agreed upon by the Union and the Director of Transportation.
+There shall be one general sign-up and three division sign-ups each calendar year at dates to be agreed upon between the Union and the Executive Director/CEO or his/her designee.
+Any variation from this pattern will be mutually agreed upon by the Union and the Executive Director/CEO or his/her designee.

-149. Sign-ups for part-time operators shall conform to the procedure for fulltime operators, but shall be limited to those runs designated as part-time runs and the part-time extra board.
+Sign-ups for part-time operators shall conform to the procedure for fulltime operators, but shall be limited to those runs designated as part-time runs and the part-time extra board.

-150. Procedures for general and division sign-ups shall conform to that set forth in existing general bulletins concerning sign-ups.
+161. Procedures for general and division sign-ups shall conform to that set forth in existing general bulletins concerning sign-ups.
 Any changes in procedure shall be mutually agreed upon by MUNI and the Union.